Kiln: Ceramic kilns

-Kilns are an essential part of the manufacture of all ceramics.
-Ceramics require high temperatures so chemical and physical reactions will occur to permanently alter the unfired body.
+Kilns are an essential part of the manufacture of almost all types of ceramics.
+Ceramics require high temperatures for chemical and physical reactions to occur that will permanently alter the unfired body.
 In the case of pottery, clay materials are shaped, dried and then fired in a kiln.
 The final characteristics are determined by the composition and preparation of the clay body and the temperature at which it is fired.
 After a first firing, glazes may be used and the ware is fired a second time to fuse the glaze into the body.
 A third firing at a lower temperature may be required to fix overglaze decoration.
 Modern kilns often have sophisticated electronic control systems, although pyrometric devices are often also used.

 Clay consists of fine-grained particles that are relatively weak and porous.
 Clay is combined with other minerals to create a workable clay body.
 The firing process includes sintering.
 This heats the clay until the particles partially melt and flow together, creating a strong, single mass, composed of a glassy phase interspersed with pores and crystalline material.
 Through firing, the pores are reduced in size, causing the material to shrink slightly.

-In the broadest terms, there are two types of kilns: intermittent and continuous, both being an insulated box with a controlled inner temperature and atmosphere.
+In the broadest terms, there are two types of kilns: intermittent and continuous, both being an insulate box with a controlled inner temperature and atmosphere.

 A continuous kiln, sometimes called a tunnel kiln, is long with only the central portion directly heated.
 From the cool entrance, ware is slowly moved through the kiln, and its temperature is increased steadily as it approaches the central, hottest part of the kiln.
 As it continues through the kiln, the temperature is reduced until the ware exits the kiln nearly at room temperature.
 A continuous kiln is energy-efficient, because heat given off during cooling is recycled to pre-heat the incoming ware.
 In some designs, the ware is left in one place, while the heating zone moves across it.
 Kilns in this type include: